jasonsturges/jasonsturges.github.io/technology/_posts/2020-06-13-using-rider-with-unity.md

 ![unity-preferences](https://labs.jasonsturges.com/unity/using-rider-with-unity/unity-preferences.png)

-In the Preferences dialog, under the *External Tools* group, change the *Exterrnal Script Editor* to Rider.
+In the Preferences dialog, under the *External Tools* group, change the *External Script Editor* to Rider.

 Then, from the Unity Project window, right-click and select *Open C# Project*